hanlim83/eReceiptify-mobile-app/README.md

 npx expo start

 4. **Run the application on your mobile phone:**
-Download Expo Go
-Scan the QR code using the app
+Download Expo Go.
+Scan the QR code using the app.
 This will start the Expo development server and open the project in the app.